Interstate 16: I-75 interchange

-Construction on Phase 1 is being completed by C.W.
+Construction on Phase 1 was completed by C.W.
 Matthews at a cost of $63 million, while construction on Phase 2 and Phase 3 is being completed by E.R.
 Snell Company for $156 million.

 Three additional phases are included in the project, which ultimately are intended to help improve access to and from downtown Macon and Gray Highway via the currently-underutilized Second Street bridge, reducing congestion on Spring Street and North Avenue: